-There a lot of people that have a flatmate agreement in the UK.
-This is because these are the guys that share their home with a roommate to split the cost of the rent.
+There are a lot of people that have a flatmate agreement in the UK.
+This is because these are the guys who share their home with a roommate to split the cost of the rent.
 While both tenants will have signed a lease agreement with the landlord, it can sometimes make sense to have a written and signed flatmate agreement too.

 If you have ever experienced a flatmate that leaves dishes in the sink, never puts the bins out or always seems to have dirty clothes lying around, then you are probably already wondering why on earth you didn’t insist on a flat-share tenancy agreement right at the very beginning.